-Alison Bryant, Ph.D. is Chief Research, Data, and Impact Officer at Sesame Workshop, where she oversees all research, data strategy, analytics, and impact measurement.
+Alison Bryant, Ph.D. is Chief Research, Education, Data, and Impact Officer at Sesame Workshop, where she oversees these core functions to drive the mission and outcomes for the organization.

-She and her team ensure that research and data insights fuel strategic priorities, promote continued innovation, and further the Workshop’s global thought leadership on the power of media and outreach to educate and support kids and families.
+She and her team ensure that measurable impact is at the forefront of decision making; education continues to be the cornerstone of programs, products, and content; and research and data insights fuel strategic priorities.
+Her team leads the Workshop’s global thought leadership on the power of media and outreach to educate and support kids and families.
 Dr. Bryant also oversees the Joan Ganz Cooney Center, Sesame Workshop’s independent research and innovation lab.

 Dr. Bryant is a renowned expert on the development and impact of media, technology, and play on consumers.
 Previously, she led AARP’s world-class Research Center and Technology & Digital Equity social impact area.
 At AARP, she transformed the Research Center with a focus on re-envisioning data storytelling, integrating insights, building research products, and expanding the impact of their work.

 Dr. Bryant was an assistant professor of communications at Indiana University and has edited two books on children’s media and families.
-She holds a B.A. in Political Science and Gender Studies from Davidson, an M.A. in Telecommunications and Film from the University of Alabama, and a Ph.D. in Communication from USC.
-Dr. Bryant lives outside of Washington, DC with her husband and their five children.
+She holds a B.A. in Political Science and German from Davidson College, an M.A. in Telecommunications and Film from the University of Alabama, and a Ph.D. in Communication from USC.

 Contact for Speaking Engagements